-In 2022, we returned \$6.0 billion of capital to shareholders through dividends on common shares of \$2.4 billion and repurchases of 21.2 million common shares for \$3.6 billion.
-Consistent with the SCB framework, which allows for capital return in amounts in excess of the SCB minimum levels, our Board of Directors has authorized a repurchase framework under the repurchase program approved on April 4, 2019 of up to 100 million common shares, of which approximately 49% were still available for repurchase at December 31, 2022.
-Under this framework, PNC expects quarterly repurchases of up to \$500 million with the ability to adjust those levels as conditions warrant.
-PNC's SCB for the four-quarter period beginning October 1, 2022 is 2.9%.
+In 2023, we returned \$3.1 billion of capital to shareholders through dividends on common shares of \$2.5 billion and repurchases of 4.0 million common shares for \$0.6 billion.
+Consistent with the SCB framework, which allows for capital return in amounts in excess of the SCB minimum levels, our Board of Directors has authorized a repurchase framework under the previously approved repurchase program of up to 100 million common shares, of which approximately 45% were still available for repurchase at December 31, 2023.
+In light of the Federal banking agencies proposed rules to adjust the Basel III capital framework, share repurchase activity is expected to remain modest during the first quarter of 2024.
+PNC continues to evaluate the potential impact of the proposed rules and may adjust share repurchase activity depending on market and economic conditions, as well as other factors.
+PNC's SCB for the four-quarter period beginning October 1, 2023 is the regulatory minimum of 2.5%.

-On January 4, 2023, the PNC Board of Directors declared a quarterly cash dividend on common stock of \$1.50 per share.
-The dividend, with a payment date of February 5, 2023, was paid on the next business day.
+On January 4, 2024, the PNC Board of Directors declared a quarterly cash dividend on common stock of \$1.55 per share paid on February 5, 2024.